 - HOW TO GET HERE -

 Caribou Lodge is only accessible by small aircraft: float-plane, ski-plane or helicopter.
-The closest town to us is Talkeetna and most guests fly in from Talkeetna.
+Most guests fly in from Talkeetna.

 Talkeetna is a 2.5 hour drive north of Anchorage and all air taxi services offer free parking while you visit the lodge.
 They also offer free shuttle to and from the Alaska Railroad train depot in downtown Talkeetna.

-Once you book your cabin we will coordinate the flights for you and give you all the details.
-Then on the day of your arrival the flight company will be expecting you at their office, or shuttle you to their office, and you will pay them directly for the flights.
+Once you reserve your cabin, we will coordinate your flights and give you all the details and directions.
+On the day of your arrival to the lodge, the flight company will be expecting you at their office.
+If you need a shuttle from the train depot, we can coordinate that as well.

 *If you wish to fly in to our lodge directly from Anchorage contact us and we will help find current pricing.